 If you are seeking to intern at a site not on the approved site list provided, schedule a meeting and/or contact the internship director to obtain approval.

 If your site is approved, complete and have signed the Form A (in the appendix of this manual) and send to the Internship Director.

+If you are seeking to intern at a Christina School District please email joallen@udel.edu

 Complete the Online Internship Request Form for the semester you want to intern in by clicking on the correct link under the HBNS 464 Enrollment Information tab on the following webpage: